Great Boston Fire of 1872: Water infrastructure

 John Damrell, Boston Fire Department's chief engineer at the time, had told Boston officials that the existing water infrastructure was inadequate.
 He was told not to "magnify the needs of his department" after requesting funding for water infrastructure repairs.
 The existing water main pipelines were old and leaky, making the pressure in the pipes lower than acceptable.
-The pressure was so low that the pipes could not produce enough force to reach the top floors and roofs of newer buildings.
 There were not enough hydrants throughout the city to adequately cover the surrounding buildings.
 As the fire spread, firefighters struggled to find hydrants with adequate water pressure.
 Also, the fire hydrant couplings were not standardized within Boston, making it more difficult for firefighters to connect their hoses and related equipment.

 Horse sickness

-The Boston fire department used horses to pull fire engines, hoses, and ladders.
+The Boston Fire Department used horses to pull fire engines, hoses, and ladders.
 At the time of the 1872 fire in early November, the northeast United States was experiencing an epizootic equine flu that affected and weakened the horses.
-When Damrell heard of the horse sickness he preemptively hired an additional 500 men to replace the horsepower that would typically haul the engines and other equipment to the sites of fires.
+When Damrell heard of the horse sickness, he preemptively hired an additional 500 men to replace the horsepower that would typically haul the engines and other equipment to the sites of fires.
 After the fire, the city commission in charge of investigating the fire concluded that the response time of the fire department was only delayed by a few minutes in the absence of the horses.

 Similarities to Great Chicago Fire

-In 1871, Chicago suffered massive destruction and an estimated 300 casualties in the Great Chicago Fire.
-Damrell, along with fire chiefs from various large cities, traveled to Chicago after the fire in an attempt to learn from the city’s mistakes.
+In 1871, Chicago had suffered massive destruction and an estimated 300 casualties in the Great Chicago Fire.
+Damrell, along with fire chiefs from various large cities, traveled to Chicago after the fire in an attempt to learn from the city's mistakes.
 Like Boston, Chicago buildings were made primarily of wood and building codes were not enforced, making the densely developed neighborhoods susceptible to fire.
 General Phil Sheridan, in charge of military relief in Chicago post-fire, did not condemn the city's use of gunpowder to blow up buildings to create firebreaks.
 In theory, a firebreak creates a gap in flammable material that serves as a barrier where the fire will run out of "fuel" to spread any further.
 However, many fire chiefs from Southern cities were firmly opposed to gunpowder-created firebreaks after having seen the destruction they caused in the Civil War.
 Damrell returned to Boston and continued to request funding for improved water infrastructure and fire equipment.